Burning red feet?

 Self-paced ‘EM Protocol & Intro to CIRS as Root Cause’ Course | $149 | On-line program with three months access

-This on-line, self-paced program includes access to my Functional Medicine EM Treatment Protocol in written format, over 2 hours of video recordings detailing my treatment recommendations including recommended dietary eliminations and later re-introductions aimed at identifying common food triggers, my provider discount to recommended supplements, the tools needed to send your body a signal of safety, info on handling the anxiety that often accompanies the pain of EM, and the information you need to rule out Chronic Inflammatory Response Syndrome (CIRS) as a cause for EM.
-6 weeks later you will be invited to begin heat desensitization.
+This on-line, self-paced program includes access to my Functional Medicine EM Protocol in written format, over 2 hours of video recordings detailing my treatment recommendations including recommended dietary eliminations and later re-introductions aimed at identifying common food triggers, the tools needed to send your body a signal of safety, info on handling the anxiety that often accompanies the pain of EM, and the information you need to rule out Chronic Inflammatory Response Syndrome (CIRS) as a possible root cause for EM.
+6 weeks later you will be invited to experiment with heat desensitization.
 We will also share a list of Mayo Clinic approved EM medications to share with your primary care provider in case you are not already exploring these.
+This is the exact path I followed to put my EM into complete remission.
 Email to get started.

 Self-paced Home Study Course for EM Support Person | $149 | Three months access

 This easy education course gives loved ones access to tools that empower them to offer support to EM survivors in a way that actually feels supportive.
 With this training, it is possible for loved ones to put less effort into supporting, yet be way more effective when they offer support.
+Informed by my lived experience of EM and training as a therapist, I created the tool I wish my parents and spouse would have had access to when I was suffering with EM.
 Purchase here.

 Maybe you are looking for answers as to why your feet feel as if they are on fire.

-These flares may be intermittent or constant, but one things is for sure- the intense burning pain is really messing with your quality of life.
+These flares may be intermittent or constant, but one thing is for sure- the intense burning pain is really messing with your quality of life.
 Even a short shower can set you off.
 Exercise now feels like an impossibility.
 A walk can leave you is misery, lying with your feet up a wall in search of relief.
 Wearing warm socks may be a thing of the past.
 Your feet find themselves peeking out of bedcovers even in the midst of a Minnesota winter.
-Cocktails are no more as alcohol can send you on a downward spiral.
+Cocktails are no more, as alcohol can send you on a downward spiral.
 Nighttime is the worst.
 Even the subtle increased body temperature caused by entering a warm room can begin a tailspin.
 Your life is now calculated in the distance you must travel on burning red feet that seem to be betraying you.
-And the pain- the pain- it’s hard to describe.
+And the pain—the pain—it’s hard to describe.
 Brutal.
 Torturous.
 Horrific.
-Isolating… even those that love you best just don’t get it try as they might.
+Isolating… even those that love you best just don’t get it, try as they might.

-Maybe like me you saw a doctor who patted you on the head and assured you whatever this was- probably a pulled muscle- it would go away.
+Maybe, like me, you saw a doctor who patted you on the head and assured you whatever this was—probably a pulled muscle—it would go away.
 He didn’t listen when you told him how you could no longer stand to do your job or cook dinner.
 He didn’t take your claims of pain and redness seriously.
 Maybe you saw a second or third doctor who was well meaning but incorrectly diagnosed you with Complex Regional Pain Syndrome (CRPS) formerly called Reflex Sympathetic Dystrophy (RSD) [1].
-He did this due to the discoloration of your skin.
+She did this due to the discoloration of your skin.
 This misdiagnosis created fear and sent you tumbling down the wrong rabbit hole.
-Maybe your symptoms were initially written off as somatization meaning that your care provider chalks your problem up as being “all in your head” instead of acting with the humility of one who knows they do not know.
+Maybe your symptoms were initially written off as somatization, meaning that your care provider chalks your problem up as being “all in your head” instead of acting with the humility of one who knows they do not know.

 Maybe you now have an official diagnosis.
 Maybe you don’t.